 You just need to know if India has signed the Double Taxation Avoidance Treaty (DTAA) with the country of your residence.
 For example, this treaty has been signed with the US.
 Thereby making you eligible to claim tax relief in the US, if you have already paid taxes in India.

 All gains from the Best Equity Mutual Funds are taxable based on the holding period.
-Short term capital gains attract a tax rate of 15%.
+Short-term capital gains attract a tax rate of 15%.
 However, Long Term Capital Gains (LTCG), more than Rs 1 Lakh in one financial year, are taxable at the rate of 10%.
 This taxation rule is applicable in the case of Equity schemes if such investments have been held for over 1 year from the unit allocation date.

 In the case of Debt Funds, Short Term Capital Gains are taxable at the rate of 30%.
-Keeping invested in the fund for more than three years will result in a 20% tax on the gains with indexation benefit.
+Keeping invested in the fund for more than three years will result in a 20% tax on the gains with indexation benefits.
 LTCG on non-listed funds will be taxed at 10% without indexation.

 Mutual fund units do not attract wealth tax.

 You can claim the Double Taxation Avoidance Treaty (DTAA) benefits on the TDS deducted and tax paid in India against the tax payable in their country of residence.
-For example, if a tax of Rs 1.5 lakh has been deducted on short term capital gains on equity funds, you can claim the same against the tax on the same gains payable in your country of residence.
+For example, if a tax of Rs 1.5 lakh has been deducted on short-term capital gains on equity funds, you can claim the same against the tax on the same gains payable in your country of residence.

 The principle behind such treaties is to ensure that the same income is not taxed twice.